 Cement mortars are somewhat harsh and to improve their workability, 10% of the cement in cement mortar is often replaced by lime.

-6) Concrete – as construction and building materials
+6) Concrete – building construction materials list

 The natural it artificial mixture in which bitumen is associated with inert minerals matter is known as asphalt.